zdiehlio/spot-finder/README.md

 This route will require an authorization header that needs to include the username:password of the specific user to be authenticated.
 Signing in will return a brand new token.

-## Profile POST /api/profile

-Required Data:

-Provide username as JSON

-This route will create a new Profile with username, userID and option to add venueID and eventID.

-## Profile GET /api/profile

-Required Data:

-Provide userID

-This route is used to retrieve the profile using the userID.

-## Profile PUT /api/profile

-Required Data:

-Provide userID

-This route is used to retrieve a profile by using the userID and updated the profile.

-## Profile DELETE /api/profile

-Required Data:

-Profile userID

-This route is used to retrieve a profile by userID and delete the profile.

 ## Event GET /api/events